intoto-io/bibliotheca/README.md

 # Intoto Bibliotheca

 A collection of React components created to visualise river data.
+Mainly used for the [Intoto Studio](https://beta.intoto.io) project.

 Fully written in TypeScript for typing convenience, usable in non-TypeScript projects.